Green party: North America

 As of the 41st general election in Canada, held on May 2, 2011, there was only one federally elected member of the Green Party of Canada in the House of Commons of Canada, its leader Elizabeth May.
 However, at the dissolution of the 41st Parliament on August 2, 2015, the Green Party of Canada held two seats in the House of Commons, the second seat belonging to formerly Independent MP Bruce Hyer who was elected to the House of Commons as a member of the NDP in 2011.
 Only May won re-election to the 42nd parliament.
+Mike Morrice was elected to the 43rd parliament, returning Greens to two seats.
 There remains no federal representation by the Green Party of the United States in the U.S. Congress.
 Accordingly, in these countries, Green parties focus on electoral reform.
 In Mexico, however, the Partido Verde Ecologista, often abbreviated as PVEM, has 17 deputies and four senators in Congress as a result of the 2006 elections.
 Nevertheless, some of its political practices such as plead in favor of the death penalty in Mexico, led to the European Green Party's withdrawal of recognition of the PVEM as a legitimate green party.